How do you pronounce historicity?

 It’s hard for us to understand why anyone wouldn’t want to come on a history tour.
 (Grace’s husband assures her there are people like that out there…) So here’s our take on who’s a good fit: our mothers, your mother, friends and colleagues of Grace & Kendra (We see you Craftsy!), people who appreciate a well-told story, history lovers, folks with family in town who are looking for something local to do that isn’t drinking beer or taking the tea tour, transplants eager to learn about their adopted city, and eligible bachelors interested in meeting their feisty, future wife while she’s giving a historical tour (For Kendra, obvi).

-Our Women's History Walk begins and ends at Union Station and runs for around an hour and a half.
+Both our walks begin and end at Union Station and last an hour and a half.

 Can I bring my dog?